vanderLaan-Group/vanderLaan-lab.org/content/post/survival_fall2017-blog_03.md

 of estimator which has no theoretical basis since one is then relying on being lucky and one can be terribly off.
-Instead the goal is to keep improving the finite sample performance and robustness of a theoretically validated and optimal estimator, both w.r.t. estimation and inference.
+Instead the goal is to keep improving the finite sample performance and robustness of a theoretically validated and optimal estimator, both wrt estimation and inference.

 Finite sample theory will generally be limited (the results or bounds are often much too conservative to be useful for practical guidance, i.e., in the sense of